 LAFD ordered a bunch of Motorola APX 8000XE transceivers, shown in the picture, supra.
 Oddly, I did not see any AnyTone transceivers in their manifest nor procurement documents; and, I didn’t see AnyTone mentioned in their RFPs (Request For Proposal).

 My advice to you is to take the time to invest in quality amatuer equipment: Yaesu (FT3), Kenwood (TH-D74A), and iCom.
 These models are Super Heterodyne, have functional front-end filters, have other state-of-the-art technolgy, and have execellent build-quality — just like the commercial/professional equipment.
 They also have better RX and TX in BOTH analog and their respective digital platforms.
-You can not only see the names and locations of the operators pop up in your screen, but you can talk to them, too!
+You see the names and locations of the operators, which pop up in your screen, but you can talk to them, too — yes, imagine that…you can actually communicate with other operators.

 If you still wanna buy a DMR-based hand-held transceiver instead of my recommendation of using Yaesu, Kenwood, or iCom to cross-mode, via openSPOT3, then consider amatuer transceivers that are Super Heterodyne, have effective front-end filters, and other state-of-the-art technology, such as, but not limited to, Alinco, Hytera, and TYT MD-model (the single band model is Super Heterodyne).
 (Thanks to Leonard, Wayne, Ralph, and Michael (AnyTone Operator) for contributing to the list in this paragraph — their contributions to this list do not express their support, imply nor express, to the contents written beyond this paragraph, herein.
 Moreover, the individuals mentioned in this paragraph and outside of this paragraph did not contribute to any of the content written in this BLOG.
 The contents outside and inside of this paragraph are strictly my own opinions derived and based upon my factual experiences.)